Tuna with Braised Onions (Atún Encebollado)

 • 6 green olives, pitted and chopped (optional)

-• 4 anchovies fillets, rinsed, drained and finely chopped
+• 4 anchovy fillets, rinsed, drained, and finely chopped

-Add tuna, 1 tablespoon olive oil, salt and pepper to a bowl.
-Coat tuna well with the oil mix and refrigerate.
+Season the tuna.
+Add tuna, 1 tablespoon olive oil, salt, and pepper to a bowl.
+Coat the tuna well with the oil mixture and refrigerate.

-Next start making the salsa verde.
-Pour 1/2 cup (120 ml) olive oil into a small bowl.
-Add chopped parsley, garlic, olives (optional), anchovies, capers, scallions, lemon juice and zest, and red pepper flakes.
+Make the salsa verde.
+Pour ½ cup (120 ml) olive oil into a small bowl.
+Add chopped parsley, garlic, olives (if using), anchovies, capers, scallions, lemon juice and zest, and red pepper flakes.
 Stir well and season to taste with salt and pepper.
-If the sauce is too thick for your taste, thin it up with more olive oil.
-Set aside and let flavors mingle while you prepare the rest of the dish.
+If the sauce is too thick, thin it with more olive oil.
+Set aside and let the flavors mingle while you prepare the rest of the dish.

+Braise the onions.
 Heat the remaining olive oil in a large skillet over medium heat.
-Add onions, garlic, bay leaves, oregano and Spanish smoked paprika.
-Cook for about 5 minutes or until onions start to get golden, stirring once in a while.
-Add the sherry or dry white wine and cook it until reduced to half.
-Add stock and continue cooking stirring occasionally.
-Do not let onions get too brown.
-If necessary, reduce the heat a bit more.
-Total cooking time should be around 25 minutes.
-Onions should be soft.
-Add the white balsamic vinegar and cook it for 1 minute longer.
-Adjust the seasonings.
-If sauce seems too dense, or there is not enough liquid left for braising the tuna, add a bit more stock.
-Keep it over low simmering.
+Add onions, garlic, bay leaves, oregano, and smoked paprika.
+Cook for about 5 minutes, stirring occasionally, until the onions begin to turn golden.
+Add the sherry or white wine and cook until reduced by half.
+Add the stock and continue cooking, stirring occasionally.
+Do not let the onions get too brown — reduce the heat if needed.
+Total cooking time should be around 25 minutes; onions should be soft.
+Add the white vinegar and cook 1 minute longer.
+Adjust seasoning.
+If the sauce seems too dense or there is not enough liquid to braise the tuna, add a bit more stock.
+Keep at a low simmer.

 Scroll to Top